 Sometimes, ingrown hairs will resolve on their own.
 You can apply warm cloth, keep the area clean, and trust that it will make its way out.
 One thing you do not want to do is scratch and pick, annoying the area further.
 This kind of irritation can cause permanent damage, leaving you with a nasty scar.
 To remove the ingrown hair yourself, gently apply warm compresses to encourage the hair to rise to the surface.
 You can also gently apply a soft-bristled toothbrush to the area, rubbing circular motions around the ingrown hair.
 The key here is patience.
 It will not usually burst forth upon command, so take your time and wait.
 Once the hair breaks through your skin, you can pluck it out with tweezers.

-Top 5 Things to Know About Treatment and Prevention
+Top 5 Things to Know About Ingrown Hair Removal and Prevention

 What can you do, now that you have plucked the offending hair out?
 And how can you make sure you are less likely to see another?